I ❤💛 German Riesling (if you really love something, you break out the heart emojis).

 A few months ago, the Mr. Armchair Sommelier and I were enjoying our anniversary dinner at The Inn at Little Washington, and we had a wine I can only describe as transformative (honestly, there’s very little about dining at The Inn that isn’t transformative).
 But this wine . . .

 I didn’t even look at The Inn’s multi-award-winning wine list.
 I mean sure, I opened it, but it’s 500 pages long (not literally 500 pages, but close).
 Could I pick a wine?
 Sure.
 But The Inn has a dedicated wine-staff way more more qualified than me for that task.
 Sommelier, take the wine-wheel!
 Our sommelier recommended a Riesling from 2006.
 An Alsatian Riesling.
 The little voice inside my head said , “Don’t you have anything from Germany?”, but I got her to stay quiet.
 We rolled with Alsace.
 And, without question, it was one of the best wines of my life.
+(Also there’s some speculation that a wine like this might cause less hangovers.)

 Behold, the 2006 Domaine Zind Humbrecht Herrenweg de Turckheim Riesling.
 Just get a load of that color — an aged Riesling is such a treat!